Maxkie1/Personalized_Learning/README.md

 --train: Train the machine learning model on a synthetic dataset.
 --aggregate: Aggregate activity logs from Moodle.
 Requires a course ID.
 --predict: Predict learning style of an user.
 Requires a course ID and at least one prior --aggregate run.
---assign: Assign user to learning style group in Moodle.
+--assign: Assign an user to learning style group in Moodle.
 Requires --predict.
 --poll: Periodically poll Modle for user's course completion status and trigger learning style prediction pipeline.
 Requires a course ID.
 --mark: Mark a user's course as completed in Moodle.
 Requires a course ID.
 --help: Show help message.